kevingil/writter/README.md

 Install a database with SQL Express, then change the connection string in `appsettings.json`.

-To build the database scheam, apply the migrations.
+To build the database schema, apply the migrations

 ```bash
 dotnet ef database update